 Brand mentions are useful to understand how much buzz around your brand is happening in general and during marketing campaigns.
 By tracking how many brand mentions you have can help understand the effectiveness of your marketing overall.

-There are plenty of software options to choose from when tracking brand mentions, so here are a couple to trial out.
+There are plenty of software options to choose from when tracking brand mentions, so here is a couple to try out.

 For locating brand mentions, Mention is a good option because it allows you to set up alerts so you never miss any.
 This can be important during bigger marketing campaigns where you’re on the lookout for mentions from influential individuals and companies.

-Interaction and engagement is important and it can be good to set alerts to pick up on who you need to respond to.
-With this tool it lets you monitor exactly what you want, whilst also giving you an insight of every commenter’s level of influence.
+Interaction and engagement are important and it can be good to set alerts to pick up on who you need to respond to.
+With this tool it lets you monitor exactly what you want, whilst also giving you an insight into every commenter’s level of influence.
 This is useful when you’re looking to retweet or share stories that your audience has posted on their platforms.

 With millions of sources to monitor, you have your digital finger on the pulse.
 This will ensure you don’t miss critical mentions of your brand.
 It allows you to interact and engage with all the meaningful mentions that are out there.

-Mediatoolkit gives you real-time monitoring for your brand on articles, hashtags or comments from all around the world wherever they are.
+Determ gives you real-time AI-powered media monitoring on articles, hashtags or comments from all around the world wherever they are.

 Sign up for alerts so you don’t miss anything and interact and engage with the people mentioning your business.